-Cromford Mills is participating in the fourth Meeting Point programme, building on the success of previous and current programmes, which have seen 25 museums working with more than 50 museum professionals to create 25 new artworks and over 100 workshops.
+Cromford Mills participated in the fourth Meeting Point programme, which has seen 25 museums working with more than 50 museum professionals to create 25 new artworks and over 100 workshops.

 Cromford Mills is the world’s first successful water powered cotton spinning mill, built by Sir Richard Arkwright in 1771, who invented the water frame and revolutionised cotton spinning.
 It is a key location in the history of the Industrial Revolution as the birthplace of mass production.

 Built between 1771 and 1776 the two mills produced cotton thread with all stages of the cotton spinning process happening under one roof for the first time.
 The gritstone buildings were built to a high standard, and the mill complex, including associated warehouses were complete by the 1790s.
 Set within the Derwent Valley and Derbyshire Dales the surrounding countryside creates a beautiful environment.

 The Arkwright Society was formed in 1972, growing out of the Arkwright Festival Committee, which ran a local celebration to commemorate this important and progressive industrialist.
 On the verge of demolition, Cromford Mills was bought by the Society in 1979 and the charity has been restoring it ever since.
 Although none of the original machinery remains, the exteriors of the buildings create an impressive atmospheric setting for visitors to enjoy.